transformersprimeabcxyz/NETAESBenchmark/README.md

 Result: if your average data size approaches 170 bytes ManagedAes would be 0.001 014ms slower which approaches your margin !
 ```

+Now, 0.001ms gain on a 170byte buffer doesn't seem like much but you can try to run the program with a higher `_iterations` value and bigger buffer sizes and you'll see this difference could add up to **tens of seconds** *(11.2 seconds was the highest difference I obsereved in my application)*

 *TODO: complete this ...*